nasa/cumulus-docs/docs/deployment.md

 ###### iams

-Add the ARNs for each of the four roles created in the [Create IAM Roles](create-iam-roles) step.
+Add the ARNs for each of the four roles and one instanceProfile created in the [Create IAM Roles](create-iam-roles) step.
 For more inforamtion on how to locate them, see [Locating Cumulus IAM Roles](iam_roles.md).

 ###### ecs